Civil duty time off

 - Exercise other subpoenaed civil duties

 Contract covered, classified, and professional staff employees in nontemporary positions receive their regular pay while on civil duty time off.
-Temporary employees are not paid for civil duty time off.

 You do not get paid civil duty time off for legal actions that you initiate or that name you as a defendant in a private legal action unrelated to your University employment.